Mystery: Unreleased August 1980 studio videotape footage of John performing Double Fantasy songs

 Member

-Performances of “I’m Losing You” and “I’m Moving On” were definitely recorded, and possibly one or two other songs.
+The videotaping session occurred during the evening of Aug.
+18 and into the early morning hours of Aug.
+19. “I’m Losing You” and “I’m Moving On” were definitely recorded, and possibly one or two other songs.
 Additionally, some live studio jams and/or warm up rehearsals **might** have been captured on videotape, but this is not confirmed.

 Producer Jack Douglas, who saw the videotape footage, described the footage of John as “fantastic” and “beautiful.”